 1. Leverage quizzes for more engagement

-Since you can’t talk about back-to-school without mentioning teachers, you can create a contest around their funny phrases.
+You can’t talk about back-to-school without mentioning teachers.
+Try creating a contest around their funny phrases.
 Invite your audience to share their experiences, and reward the participant with the most votes.

 2. Start early but don’t forget the latecomers